chainer/chainer.org/_posts/2017-03-15-Performance-of-LSTM-Using-CuDNN-v5.md

 ---
-title: Performance of LSTM with or without cuDNN(v5) in Chainer
+title: Performance comparison of LSTM with and without cuDNN(v5) in Chainer
 layout: post
 categories: General
 ---

-We compare the performance of LSTM with or without cuDNN in Chainer.
+We compare the performance of an LSTM network both with and without cuDNN in Chainer.
 The NVIDIA CUDA® Deep Neural Network library (cuDNN) is a GPU-accelerated library of primitives for deep neural networks. cuDNN provides highly tuned implementations for standard routines such as LSTM, CNN.

 In this article, we compare the performance of LSTM with or without cuDNN.
+In Chainer, an LSTM implementation is configurable to run with or without cuDNN.
 An LSTM (NStepLSTM) implementation is included in Chainer, which can be found here.

 [https://github.com/pfnet/chainer/blob/master/chainer/functions/connection/n_step_lstm.py](https://github.com/pfnet/chainer/blob/master/chainer/functions/connection/n_step_lstm.py)